dhesse/IN-STK5000-Autumn-2022/slides/Lecture 01 - Introduction.md

 %%%

 - Digital Businesses perform better the more *data* they have
+  - More data leads to better models, which lead to better decisions
 - This generates positively reinforcing dynamics
   - The more customers, the better the customer experience
 	- The better the customer experience, the more customers